Cwmbran burglar jailed for more than a year for a string of break-ins

 A BURGLAR from Cwmbran has been sent to prison for a string of break-ins.

-Christian Atkinson, 40, was sentenced to a total of 59 weeks in prison after a Gwent Police investigation linked him to three burglary offences
+Christian Atkinson, 40, of Henllys Way, was sentenced to a total of 59 weeks in prison after a Gwent Police investigation linked him to three burglary offences

 Between 6.20am and 11am on Friday, August 13, Atkinson broke into two sheds and one garage in Cwmbran, stealing items including a mountain bike and fishing equipment in the process.